Relation Mapping

 For example, in Salesforce, there is a relation between Account and Contact objects.
 Account can have zero, one, or multiple linked contacts.
 This relationship is actually determined by the AccountId field of the Contact object, which stores the ID value of an account, the contact belongs to.
 We can call it a foreign key to the Account table by analogy with databases.

 When you import related database tables or cloud objects, you can specify the relation mapping simply by selecting the source relation to use — whether it is a database foreign key or a relationship between cloud objects.
 CSV files don’t store any relationship definitions.
-However, when you import several CSV files in one package, and they contain the related data (to be exact, when a field of one imported CSV file uniquely identifies a row of another imported CSV file), you can use the relation mapping and manually select the referenced CSV file and the corresponding fields, as described below.
+However, when you import several CSV files in one integration, and they contain the related data (to be exact, when a field of one imported CSV file uniquely identifies a row of another imported CSV file), you can use the relation mapping and manually select the referenced CSV file and the corresponding fields, as described below.

 Skyvia fully supports self-referencing relations (when an object or table references itself), for example, the Parent relation in the Salesforce Account object.
 However, Skyvia does not support polymorphic relations, when the same foreign key can reference rows from different objects.
 For example, the Contact object in Dynamics 365 has the parentcustomerid field, which can reference another contact object or an account object.
 Skyvia does not support such relations.